 Hemlata Vasavada was born in Jodhpur, India, where she earned a master’s in philosophy.
 She immigrated to the United States in 1968 with her husband and their one-year-old daughter.
 She has been a Girl Scouts volunteer and an ESL tutor.
 She has conducted workshops through Literacy Volunteers of America to train tutors in English as a Second Language teaching techniques.
 She is a member of Skagit Valley Writers League where she held offices of president, vice-president and treasurer.
 After moving to Pullman, Washington, she has joined the Palouse Writers’ League.

-Her articles and humor essays have been published in The Seattle Times, Houston Chronicle, Syracuse Post Standard, Northwest Life & Times, Tea A Magazine, Everett Herald, anthologies of Skagit Writers, Khabar—a magazine for Indian-Americans and I Should Have Stayed Home—Food, anthology from RDR Books.
+She is the author of a novel, The Cascade Winners.
+Her articles and humor essays have been published in The Seattle Times, Houston Chronicle, Syracuse Post Standard, Northwest Life & Times, Tea A Magazine, Everett Herald, anthologies of Skagit Writers, India Currents, Khabar—a magazine for Indian-Americans and I Should Have Stayed Home—Food, anthology from RDR Books.

 Hemlata Vasavada now lives in Pullman, Washington.